Voice & Tone

 Tone Variations

-How our tone adapts to different contexts
+How tone adapts to different contexts and situations.

 Celebratory